-Outmoded, inconsistent adoption-related laws and regulations at the state and federal levels can impede ethical, careful and expeditious adoption practices.
-DAI makes recommendations based on research findings to achieve best practices and advance sound law and policy by:
+Antiquated regulations and inconsistent laws at the state and federal levels can impede ethical and careful adoption and foster care practices.
+DAI has made recommendations based on research findings to achieve best practices and advance sound law and policy by:

 - Submitting comments and correspondence to Congressional and state legislative committees and members

 - Providing expert testimony at legislative hearings and in courts proceedings, and

 - Disseminating information through our website and monthly newsletter, which is read by thousands of subscribers

 A sampling of our advocacy efforts are included with each of our objectives below.
 Over DAI’s nearly twenty-year history, we informed policymakers on these critical issues that affect those touched by adoption and foster care.

 Eliminating Barriers to Adoption for Children in Need of Families

 DAI regularly collaborated with other research and policy nonprofits to reduce obstacles to adoption for gay and lesbian families.
 The Institute was a partner of the Family Equality Council’s (FEC) Every Child Deserves a Family Act coalition, supporting legislation (S1069/ HR2028) that would prohibit discrimination “against prospective adoptive or foster parents solely on the basis of their sexual orientation, gender identification, or marital status or on the basis of the sexual orientation or gender identity of the child involved.”
 DAI also joined FEC’s Allies for Adoption initiative, which seeks to “knock down barriers to adoption by LGBT people in every state.”